heitnerb/pg_assignment/README.md

 ## Guessing game program
 Author: B. Heitner
-Date and time of this file: lun.
-13 janv.
-2020 17:23:30 CET
+Date and time of this file: mar.
+14 janv.
+2020 10:42:35 CET
-Number of lines in the program file: 24
+Number of lines in the program file: 25
 Objectives:
 - Let people guess the number of files in the current directory
 - Finish *The Unix Workbench* course